miguelrisero/betterpic-web-content/blog/ai-headshots.md

 Also part of it is choosing styles from the ones the tools offer that match your features.

+If you're not sure what AI Generator to use, you can check out [this LinkedIn Article that features the Best 5 AI Headshot Generators out there](https://www.linkedin.com/pulse/5-best-ai-headshot-generators-2024-depth-comparison-miguel-rasero-gn6tf/).

 ## **Optimising your LinkedIn profile with AI-generated headshots**

 There are a bunch of reasons why it makes sense to add a professional headshot to your LinkedIn profile.
 A good-looking